JosephTheEngineer/eden/README.md

 ### Uploading your local repo

 After your done making changes cd into ~/Eden using `cd ~/Eden` then type `git add .` to add the changes to the resolve, then commit your changes and add a reason with `git commit -m "INSERT REASON HERE"` and finally upload with `git push -u origin master`.

+## License

+This project is licensed under the GNU General Public License v3 - see the [LICENSE.md](LICENSE.md) file for details